-Staughton Lynd is a conscientious objector, peace activist and civil rights activist, tax resister, historian, professor, author, and lawyer.
+Staughton Lynd was a conscientious objector, peace activist and civil rights activist, tax resister, historian, professor, author, and lawyer.
 Lynd taught U.S. history at Spelman College and at Yale University.
-Lynd served as director of Freedom Schools in the Mississippi Summer Project of 1964, and has written or edited numerous books.
+Lynd served as director of Freedom Schools in the Mississippi Summer Project of 1964, and wrote and edited numerous books.
+Read more.

 Staughton Lynd’s Book Discussion | Dec.
 5, 2014